netglue/Expressive-Prismic/README.md

 The Url of the webhook will be `/prismicio-cache-webhook` - given a valid Json payload containing a matching shared secret, the pre-configured middleware will empty the cache attached to the Prismic API instance.

+The webhook route points to a middleware pipe named `ExpressivePrismic\Middleware\WebhookMiddlewarePipe` so if you want to modify the pipeline to do other things, or replace it entirely, just alias that pipe to different factory or implement a delegator factory for the pipe.

 ## Link Resolver

 The Link Resolver is a concept introduced by Prismic to turn documents, or document link fragments into local urls and there's a concrete implementation in this package at `ExpressivePrismic\LinkResolver`.